Registration & filing

 Registration

-If no opposition is filed (or any opposition is resolved in your favour), your trademark proceeds to registration.
-Your mark is protected for an initial period of 10 years — renewable indefinitely.
+If no opposition is filed (or extension of time filed), your trademark proceeds to registration.
+Your mark is protected for an initial period of 10 years, renewable indefinitely.

 In practice

-Where trademark application work usually goes right or wrong.
+Where trademark applications usually go right or wrong.

 01